frubino/mgkit/docs/source/install.rst

 	cd lib; make shared; make ptshared; cd .. make install

-This will compile math-atlas with full lapack support in the virtual environment, change the `--prefix=$VIRTUAL_ENV` to `--prefix=$HOME` if you want to install the dependencies in you home directory.
+This will compile math-atlas with full lapack support in the virtual environment; change the `--prefix=$VIRTUAL_ENV` to `--prefix=$HOME` if you want to install the dependencies in you home directory.

 Notes
 -----